ValveSoftware/steam-audio/fmod/doc/spatializer.rst

     -   *Off*.
 Occlusion is not applied.

     -   *Simulation-Defined*.
 Occlusion is applied.
-The occlusion value must be supplied by the game engine via the ``SIMULATION_OUTPUTS`` DSP parameter.
+The occlusion value must be supplied by the game engine via the ``IPL_SPATIALIZE_SIMULATION_OUTPUTS_HANDLE`` DSP parameter.

     -   *User-Defined*.
 Uses the **Occlusion Value** dial to control occlusion.
 The occlusion value will *not* automatically change based on surrounding geometry.
 You are expected to control the **Occlusion Value** dial using a parameter to achieve this effect.
 This option is intended for integrating your own occlusion model with Steam Audio.